Thomas Cook sells businesses serving customers in Egypt, Lebanon

-LONDON Oct 7 Thomas Cook Group said on Monday it had sold its businesses serving customers in Egypt and Lebanon to Bahrain's Yusuf Bin Ahmed Kanoo (Holdings) Co WLL in the latest stage of the British travel company's turnaround plan.
+LONDON Thomas Cook Group (TCG.L) said on Monday it had sold its businesses serving customers in Egypt and Lebanon to Bahrain's Yusuf Bin Ahmed Kanoo (Holdings) Co WLL in the latest stage of the British travel company's turnaround plan.

 It said it would book a non-cash loss of 19.5 million pounds on the disposal in the year to end-September 2013 mainly related to goodwill.